 CRMs help unlock an IVR’s potential further by allowing them to play personalized messages depending on the lead’s preferences.
 CRMs can also allow IVRs to call each lead by their name, relay messages based on past interaction, and guide the caller to take a desired action.

 For example: MyOperator’s IVR system can be easily integrated with a CRM, such as LeadSquared, to provide voice greetings, follow-ups, and other engagements.
 This IVR-CRM integration improves customer satisfaction because it:

 - Empowers customers with an option of self-service.

 - Saves time in having to wait and talk to a plethora of other people before reaching the desired rep.

-Furthermore, MyOperator helps improves sales efficiency by
+Furthermore, MyOperator a leading cloud call center helps improve sales efficiency by

 a) Saving sales reps’ time by not having to pick up calls that are for others.

 b) Segmenting the customers into what their needs are.
 This helps your salespeople have context to what the prospect is looking for to plan their pitch or conversation accordingly.

 Workflow automations are the backbone of every smooth-running business.
 In fact, a 2021 Global Customer Success Survey by SmartKararot showed that 84% of executives find automation to be crucial for excellent customer service operations.